 Marion is a somewhat small city located in the state of South Carolina.
 With a population of 6,326 people and four constituent neighborhoods, Marion is the 64th largest community in South Carolina.

 Unlike some cities, Marion isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Marion are a mix of both white- and blue-collar jobs.
-Overall, Marion is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Marion who work in office and administrative support (11.38%), food service (11.27%), and teaching (10.33%).
+Overall, Marion is a city of professionals, transportation and shipping workers, and sales and office workers.
+There are especially a lot of people living in Marion who work in sales jobs (11.24%), business and financial occupations (10.65%), and teaching (9.50%).

-The percentage of adults in Marion with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.22% of adults in Marion have a bachelor's degree or advanced degree.
+The percentage of adults in Marion who are college-educated is close to the national average for all communities of 21.84%: 20.39% of the adults in Marion have a bachelor's degree or advanced degree.

-The per capita income in Marion in 2010 was $14,642, which is low income relative to South Carolina and the nation.
-This equates to an annual income of $58,568 for a family of four.
-Marion also has one of the higher rates of people living in poverty in the nation, with 46.96% of its population below the federal poverty line.
+The per capita income in Marion in 2018 was $19,301, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $77,204 for a family of four.
+However, Marion contains both very wealthy and poor people as well.

-Marion is a very ethnically-diverse city.
+Marion is a somewhat ethnically-diverse city.
 The people who call Marion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marion residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Marion include Scots-Irish, Irish, German, and French .
+Important ancestries of people in Marion include African, Scots-Irish, Irish, French, and German.

 The most common language spoken in Marion is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Vietnamese.